 We aim to visit every future Judgemeadow pupil at their primary school to boost familiarity, discuss the transition process and answer questions put forward by both pupils and teachers.
 During these visits, Primary Visit Forms are completed: these forms provide us with important information that we take in to account when creating form groups and choosing suitable tutors.
 For the transition team, this is the most informative aspect of the transition process.

-As we approach the end of the summer term, but in advance of our main Intake Day, our Support for Learning Team invites all students who have a Statement, or appear as School Action Plus on the primary schools' SEN register to a special half day workshop.
-Here they will meet the Teaching Assistants and support staff who will be working with them during their time at Judgemeadow.
+As we approach the end of the Summer term, our Support for Learning Team invite all pupils with Special Educational Needs to a half-day workshop.
+Here, pupils will meet teaching assistants and support staff who will be working with them during their time at Judgemeadow.